davemaurer/daily_exercises/questions-and-answers/questions.md

 1. What are the 4 raw/basic data types in Ruby?
 And what is the close cousin of those data types ( it's not technically a data type because it can't be broken down any more into different values of the same type.)
 For the purpose of this question, structures are not considered types.
-I want raw types.
+We want raw types.

 2. What are the two main data structures Ruby uses to hold multiple values?
-Name three that aren't included (built in) in Ruby.
-By included I mean that you will use in your code.
+Name three that aren't included in Ruby.
+By included I mean build in to Ruby.

 3. Do values always have to be raw data types, or can structures also be values?